SeverusVape/python-project-game/README.md

 - Assets: by [CUP NOOBLE](https://cupnooble.itch.io/sprout-lands-asset-pack)

 ## Features of a game
 You can grow plants and sell them to merchant.
 Game has day/night transition.
-Weather conditions.
+Weather conditions(rain).

 ## Keys
 - W_KEY = move up